Developments

 Mohandas Gandhi

-Facts do not cease to
+Facts do not cease to exist because they are ignored.

 What is the probability that the issue of population will be addressed rationally?